outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

     - combinations of useful intents (such as those that are relevant/realistic) as a default interface to base changes on, finding the functions to fulfill them at query time, as implementation variables
     - structures of relevant cross-interface structures as a default structure to apply changes to
         - for example, 'patterns of causal structures of structures of structures' (like the patterns of cause of 'a sequence of structures that develops from another structure')

-	- functions that act like useful filters of relevant information, such as:
+	- functions that act like useful/powerful filters of relevant information, such as:
 	    - a function that can determine an attribute like 'input change type' that reveals similarity/difference of a relevant structure, like 'output change type (integer)'
 	    - more generally, a function that can determine attributes that reveal 'information about a lot of other information'
 	    	- such as how an 'average data point' reveals 'a lot of information about other data points (in that most of them will be near the average)' and an 'extreme/limit of a range of data points' reveals 'a lot of information about other data points (in that most of them will be within that range)'